-Index performance factor: With respect to each underlying index, final index level / initial index level Coupon barrier level: With respect to each underlying index, 75% of its initial index level Downside threshold level: With respect to each underlying index, 75% of its initial index level Initial index level: With respect to each underlying index, its official closing level on the pricing date.
-Final index level: With respect to each underlying index, its official closing level on the valuation date.
-Worst performing underlying index: The underlying index with the largest percentage decrease from its initial index level to its final index level.
+Contingent payment dates: With respect to each determination date other than the final determination date, the third business day after the related determination date.
+The payment of the contingent quarterly payment, if any, with respect to the final determination date will be made on the maturity date.
+Payment at maturity: If the final index level of each underlying index is greater than or equal to its downside threshold level: If the final index level of any underlying index is less than its downside threshold level: (i) the stated principal amount and (ii) the contingent quarterly paymen with respect to the final determination date. (i) the stated principal amount multiplied by (ii) the index performance factor of the worst performing underlying index.
+In this case, the payment at maturity will be less than 70.00% of the stated principal amount of the securities and could be zero.
+Index performance factor: With respect to each underlying index, final index level / initial index level Downside threshold level: With respect to each underlying index, 70.00% of its initial index level Initial index level: With respect to each underlying index, its official closing level on the pricing date.
+Final index level: With respect to each underlying index, its official closing level on the final determination date.
+Official closing level: With respect to each underlying index, its official closing level on any scheduled trading day as determined by the calculation agent based upon the value displayed on Bloomberg Professional® service page (with respect to the NDX, "NDX <index>", with respect to the RTY, "RTY <index>" and with respect to the SPX, "SPX <index>") or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</index></index></index> Worst performing underlying index: The underlying index with the largest percentage decrease from its initial index level to its final index level.
 Estimated initial value: The estimated initial value of the securities is expected to be less than the price you pay to purchase the securities.
 The estimated initial value does not represent a minimum price at which we or any of our affiliates would be willing to purchase your securities in the secondary market, if any, at any time.
 The estimated initial value will be calculated on the pricing date and will be set forth in the pricing supplement to which this free writing prospectus relates.
-See "Risk Factors-The estimated initial value of the securities, which will be determined by us on the pricing date, is expected to be less than the price to public and may differ from the market value of the securities in the securities in the secondary market, if any."
-CUSIP / ISIN: 40441XPS3 / US40441XPS35
+See "Risk Factors - The estimated initial value of the securities, which will be determined by us on the pricing date, is expected to be less than the price to public and may differ from the market value of the securities in the secondary market, if any."
+CUSIP/ ISIN: 40441XVV9 / US40441XVV99

-HSBC has filed a registration statement (including a prospectus, a prospectus supplement and Equity Index Underlying Supplement) with the SEC for the offering to which this free writing prospectus relates.
+HSBC has filed a registration statement (including a prospectus, a prospectus supplement and an Equity Index Underlying Supplement) with the SEC for the offering to which this free writing prospectus relates.
 Before you invest, you should read the prospectus, prospectus supplement and Equity Index Underlying Supplement in that registration statement and other documents HSBC has filed with the SEC for more complete information about HSBC and this offering.
 You may get these documents for free by visiting EDGAR on the SEC's web site at www.sec.gov.
 Alternatively, HSBC Securities (USA) Inc. or any dealer participating in this offering will arrange to send you the prospectus, prospectus supplement and Equity Index Underlying Supplement if you request them by calling toll-free 1-866-811-8049.